SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 6◎

-* Superior Darkvision

-Within the specified range, a creature with superior Darkvision can see perfectly in all lighting conditions.

 * Dark Elf Magic

 You know the Dancing Lights cantrip.
 At 3rd level you learn Faerie Fire and at 5th level, Darkness.
 Both can be used once per long rest.